Jaspreetsm21/London_Crime/README.md

 # London Borough Crime: Data Analysis Project
-London has 33 Borough and
+London has 33 boroughs and its one of most busiest place in the UK.
+I will be using the data set to explore the type of crimes that been committed and the areas they tend to take place.

 # Data Cleaning and EDA
 ![](image/mm.PNG)